raspy135/Qun-synthesizer/README.md

 It assumes you connect the synths to the DAW or MIDI controller that will echo the synth’s MIDI OUT to MIDI IN.
 Normally it can be done by just turning on recording mode in the DAW.
 Some hardware MIDI keyboard might have the feature.

+Make sure MIDI forwarding is OFF before you connect it to DAW, otherwise it will make infinite MIDI message loop.

 Set up MIDI to receive exact same data for all devices.
-It can be done by any way of MIDI connection, but using UART or classic MIDI will be easier than BLE MIDI.
+It can be done by any method of MIDI connection, but using UART or classic MIDI will be easier than BLE MIDI.
-If you use UART or classic MIDI, you can use the 4 pin located above the OLED screen to connect between devices.
+If you use UART or classic MIDI, also you can use the 4 pin located above the OLED screen to connect between devices.

 Pin connection is showing as below: